dotnet/docs-maui/docs/deployment/nativeaot.md

 ---
 title: "Native AOT deployment on iOS and Mac Catalyst"
-description: "Learn how to reduce your app size and achieve faster startup time with NativeAOT on iOS and Mac Catalyst." ms.date: 10/23/2024
+description: "Learn how to reduce your app size and achieve faster startup time with NativeAOT deployment on iOS and Mac Catalyst." ms.date: 10/24/2024
 monikerRange: ">=net-maui-9.0"
 ---